yminsky/ocaml-user-experience/objectives.md

 The objectives themselves are phrased as statements that we want to be true, rather than things that have already been achieved.

-## The experience for newbies is simple
+## It's easy for newbies to get started

 Part of this is that users should not be exposed to many different control services.
 Users should have a single tool through which the